bkozan/challenges/README.md

 # Challenges

+##Gather Object Info
 S3 PUT & DELETE trigger Lambda
 Lambda gathers information about the operation (Bucket, Key, UserID, etc)
+Any information not found from trigger, run 'List' operation on object, gather additional information, place into variables.

-Passes the relevant information to a Step Function
+##Pass info to Step Function
 Step function runs a Choice State, depending on the relevant information, it takes an action (or several)
 +Add or remove information from DynamoDB
 +Run SNS Topic if particular user deletes a file